gwhitemore/BLSIC/README.md

 Alignment: During the initial hunt, the UI may look scrambled.
 Press [R]EFRESH once the scan finishes to lock the grid.

 🛠️ Troubleshooting & Commands
-[H]UNT: Force a network scan to discover new hardware.
+[H]UNT: Force a network scan to discover new hardware - Possibly - restart the script after for it to show / remove (fix requied)

-[A]DD: Manually add a specific miner IP to your swarm manifest.
+[A]DD: Manually add a specific miner IP to your swarm manifest. possbibly - restart the script after for it to show / remove (fix requied)

-[D]ELETE: Remove a specific miner IP from your active manifest.
+[X]REMOVE: Remove a specific miner IP from your active manifest. - restart the script after for it to show / remove (fix requied)

 [R]EFRESH: Hard-reset the UI.
 Use after first discovery or window resize.